Lyon

 Blaise Vavro is one of Lyon’s most interesting wine retailers.
 It belongs to a younger generation that really tries to discover wines smaller and more unknown vineyards at reasonable prices.
 Wine lovers will doubtlessly make unique finds and discover flavours they've never tasted before.

-Lyon's food hall is located in a concrete quarter erected in the 1970s.
+This butcher is located in Lyon's food hall (in a concrete quarter erected in the 1970s).
 Colette and her daughter probably offer the best cured meats and provisions in France.
 She dispatches them to customers throughout the world.
 This means that she is used to vacuum packing sausages, quenelles and other delicacies.

 If you are a chocolate lover then you have to visit this world-famous “maître chocolatier” – master chocolate maker.
 Everything on offer is made from scratch, from the delicate truffles and ornate bars to the savoury options that are also available, such as quiche.